That all sounds nice, yet super expensive! Is it possible to visit Seychelles on a budget?

 Need an online account that lets you send money, get paid, and spend money internationally?
 A Wise account provides these services, and it will save you loads of cash in International fees.

 If you would like to eat out, we’d recommend these two places along Beau Vallon Beach

 Local Ferry – It is possible to take local ferries between islands, however, you must coordinate your schedule accordingly.
-Return ferry from the port to La Digue island is EUR 60 pp. Find a schedule here.
+The return ferry from the port to La Digue island is 60 euros per person.
+Find a schedule here.